MBA Master of Business Administration Business Scale Up

 Enhance your business or contribute to organisational growth by learning scale up approaches on this Business MBA from LJMU.

-- Course designed in response to government and local ambitions for business growth
+- Study on a course designed in response to government and local ambitions for business growth

 - Start your studies in September or January

 - Learn the key factors that enable business growth

 - Enjoy extra flexibility and fit your studies around your existing commitments with part of the course taught via block learning

 - Benefit from course content and teaching informed by proprietary business research and academics' close links to business

 A 'scale-up' is an enterprise that has experienced significant growth rates in employees and turnover over a number of years.